 Configuration

 KDCube configuration is descriptor-driven.
-A deployment is described by a small set of YAML files: assembly.yaml for platform/runtime settings, gateway.yaml for gateway controls, secrets.yaml for platform secrets, bundles.yaml for app inventory and non-secret app props, and bundles.secrets.yaml for app-scoped secrets.
+A deployment has six descriptor families: assembly.yaml for topology, identity, storage, and runtime settings; gateway.yaml for admission controls; economics.yaml for reservation, pricing, plans, quota, and budget policy; secrets.yaml for platform secrets; bundles.yaml for app inventory and non-secret app config; and bundles.secrets.yaml for app-scoped secret references and values.

 The browser frontend also receives a generated public config from the server at /api/cp-frontend-config.
 This config is built from assembly.yaml, so frontend auth mode, route prefix, tenant/project, and debug flags stay aligned with the same descriptor set used by the backend.